tstout/gd-io/README.md

 # gd-io

 A Clojure library providing primitive access to Google Drive.
+The API is minimal, intended primarily for using Google Drive as a medium for storing backup data.

 ## Usage
 Look at https://github.com/SparkFund/google-apps-clj/blob/master/README.md for instructions on how to obtain credentials